cri-o/cri-o.io/index.md

 - After the rootfs has been created for the container, CRI-O generates an OCI runtime specification json file describing how to run the container using the OCI Generate tools.
 - CRI-O then launches an OCI Compatible Runtime using the specification to run the container proceses.
 The default OCI Runtime is runc.
 - Each container is monitored by a separate `conmon` process.
 The conmon process holds the `pty` of the PID1 of the container process.
 It handles logging for the container and records the exit code for the container process.
-- Networking for the pod is setup through use of [CNI](https://github.com/containernetworking/cni), so any CNI plugin can be used with CRI-O.
+- Networking for the pod is set up through use of [CNI](https://github.com/containernetworking/cni), so any CNI plugin can be used with CRI-O.

 ## Components